 - Customer service levels may vary

-The Pros and Cons of Using a Building Society
+Advantages and Disadvantages of a Building Society

 The main focus on the difference between banks and building societies has to be the fact that building societies are mutual institutions owned by, and for, their customers.